lapce/plugin-server-protocol/_specifications/psp/0.1/specification.md

   - specifications/specification-current/
 ---

-//TODO: add new types to the LinkableTypes _data

 This document describes the 0.1.x version of the plugin server protocol.
-An implementation for rust of the 0.1.x version of the protocol can be found [here](https://github.com/lapce/lapce-rust).
+An implementation for Rust of the 0.1.x version of the protocol can be found [here](https://github.com/lapce/lapce-rust).

 **Note:** edits to this specification can be made via a pull request against this markdown [document](https://github.com/lapce/plugin-server-protocol/blob/gh-pages/_specifications/psp/0.1/specification.md).

-**Please do note that while PSP is a superset of LSP, its specification will not be found here, but rather [here](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)
+**Please do note that while PSP is a superset of LSP, its specification will not be found here, but rather [here](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)**

 ## <a href="#pluginServerProtocol" name="pluginServerProtocol" class="anchor"> Plugin Server Protocol </a>